jia32/whac-a-mole/about.md

 ---

 Some information about our team:
-We are junior student in Electrical and Computer Engineering in Purdue.
+We are junior student in Computer Engineering in Purdue.

 Team member:
 Simin Jia, Siyi Cai, Hao Wang, Shenwei Wang